Smalltalk: Expressions

 will change the meaning so that the expression first computes "3 factorial + 4" yielding 10.
 That 10 then receives the second "factorial" message, yielding 3628800.
 3628800 then receives "between:and:", answering false.

-Note that because the meaning of binary messages is not hardwired into Smalltalk-80 syntax, all of them are considered to have equal precedence and are evaluated simply from left to right.
+Because the meaning of binary messages is not coded into Smalltalk-80 syntax, all of them are considered to have equal precedence and are evaluated simply from left to right.
 Because of this, the meaning of Smalltalk expressions using binary messages can be different from their "traditional" interpretation: